-This 60-minute ONLINE interactive session will explain the process of the ESSE and what to expect the day of the assessment for those who have never taken the ESSE.
+This 1 hour online interactive session will explain the ESSE process and what to expect the day of the assessment for those who have never taken the ESSE.

-- Discussion of the Evaluation form which explains the individual components that are rated by the evaluation panel.
+Discuss the Evaluation form and explain the individual components that are rated by the evaluation panel.

-Please Download the free ZOOM app and run the free audio & visual test before registering for a webinar to ensure you will get the maximum benefit from this interactive webinar.
-Check it out!
+Download the free ZOOM app and run the free audio & visual test before registering for this webinar.

-Interested applicants can Subscribe to the SEE Center Email List on the Home page.
+Subscribe to the SEE Center Email List on the Home page

 Sat.
 10:00-11:00 AM PST